XPRNetwork/grant-framework/applications/snips_protocol.md

 Snipverse target audience includes crypto enthusiasts, businesses bockchain projects, NFT projects, influencers, and content creators within the crypto space.

 > 3. What needs does your project meet for the community and what sets it apart from other similar projects?
+>
+a) Networking and Collaboration:
+Snipverse fulfills the need for networking and collaboration within the Proton community.
+It provides a platform where users can connect with like-minded individuals, exchange ideas, and collaborate on projects.
+This facilitates the growth of professional networks and fosters meaningful interactions among Proton community members.

+b) Knowledge Sharing: Snipverse caters to the need for knowledge sharing within the Proton community.
+It enables users to share their expertise, insights, and experiences with others, creating a valuable hub of information.
+Users can engage in discussions, ask questions, and learn from each other, fostering a culture of continuous learning and knowledge dissemination.

+c) Community Engagement: Snipverse encourages active community engagement within the Proton ecosystem.
+It provides features such as tipping, commenting, liking, and sharing, allowing users to interact and engage with each other's posts.
+This fosters a sense of community and encourages participation, making Snipverse a vibrant platform for Proton community members.

+d) Project Promotion: Snipverse allows users to promote their work and projects within the Proton community.
+It provides a dedicated space where users can showcase their achievements, share updates about ongoing initiatives, and seek support or feedback from the community.
+This promotes visibility, collaboration, and recognition for users' projects.

+Snipverse sets itself apart from other similar projects by leveraging the integration with the broader Proton ecosystem.
+It taps into Proton's fee-less transaction, WebAuth wallet technology, kyc and secure infrastructure, providing users with enhanced security, trust, and seamless integration with other Proton services.
+This deep integration strengthens the value of Snipverse within the community.

 ### Team